moonChenHaohui/RichText/readme.md

         });

-**2.realize loadAdapter**
+Step 5. realize loadAdapter(not necessary!)
-realize loadAdapter you can replace the loading and error pictures when loading if textView have pictures.
+* realize loadAdapter you can replace the loading and error pictures when loading if textView have pictures.

         richText.setImageLoadAdapter(new HtmlRemoteImageGetter.Adapter() {
             @Override